wsphillips/Conductor.jl/docs/src/basics.md

          p = 4, name = :n)]
 ```
 !!! note
-    There's a discontinuity in the original equations, so we use `ifelse` to avoid a
+    There's a discontinuity in the original equations, so we use `IfElse.ifelse` to avoid a
     divide-by-zero error.

 Now that we've defined the gating variables, we can construct some ion channels and define a
-set of matching equilibrium potentials for sodium, potassium, and non-specific leak current.
+set of matching primitives representing equilibrium potentials for sodium, potassium, and
+non-specific leak current.

 ```@example gate_example; continued = true
 @named NaV = IonChannel(Sodium, nav_kinetics, max_g = 120mS/cm^2)